-If you are wondering what is involved with filing an extension, it’s actually a very simple process.
-You are required to submit Form 4868 by the regular filing date of April 15.
-You do not have to explain why you are requesting an extension.
-The IRS will review your request and in the majority of cases, the IRS will grant you the extra time provided you meet the eligibility requirements.
+To request an extension, you'd need to submit Form 4868 by the regular filing date of April 15.
+You don't have to give a reason for requesting an extension.
+The IRS will review your request and in the majority of cases, grant you extra time to file provided you meet the eligibility requirements.

 Form 4868 will require you to show your properly estimated tax liability based on the information that is available to you.

 Failure to file your taxes and failure to pay your taxes can both result in penalties and interest.
 Here's how the IRS penalties can add up:

 - Penalty for failure to file and pay: For any months in which you have failed to file and failed to pay, the failure to file penalty will be reduced by the 0.5% failure to pay penalty.
 This takes the failure to file penalty to 4.5%, while the failure to pay penalty remains 0.5%.
 Therefore, if a taxpayer both fails to file and fails to pay, the combined monthly penalty is limited to 5% for the months where both are outstanding.

 If you filed for an extension, remember that the due date for filing your tax return is coming up soon.
-Be sure to avoid extra penalties by getting your filing in on time!
+Be sure to avoid extra penalties by getting your filing in on time.